grndlvl/k8s-hello-app/docs/03-k8s-deploy.md

 ---

+## ⏭️ Next Step

 ✅ At this point, you have a working Deployment and Service in Kubernetes.

-Next we’ll configure environment variables using **ConfigMaps** and **Secrets**.
+Next, we’ll configure environment variables using **ConfigMaps** and **Secrets** to manage settings and sensitive data.
+Continue to [04-configmap-secret.md](04-configmap-secret.md) to see how Kubernetes manages environment variables securely.